The Old Vic: Origins

-In 1841, David Osbaldiston took over as lessee, and was succeeded on his death in 1850 by his lover and the theatre's leading lady, Eliza Vincent, until her death in 1856.
+In 1841, David Osbaldiston took over as lessee, and was succeeded on his death in 1850 by his lover and the theatre's leading lady, Eliza Ann Vincent, until her death in 1856.
 Under their management, the theatre remained devoted to melodrama.
-In 1858, sixteen people were crushed to death inside the theatre after mass panic caused while an actor's clothing caught fire.
+In 1858, sixteen people were crushed to death inside the theatre after mass panic caused after an actor's clothing caught fire.
+At this time, the theatre was playing to an audience of working class patrons from the surrounding slums, and Henry Mayhew wrote that "at each step up the staircase the warmth and stench increase until by the time one reaches the gallery doorway […] the odour positively prevents respiration."

 In 1867, Joseph Arnold Cave took over as lessee.
 In 1871 he transferred the lease to Romaine Delatorre, who raised funds for the theatre to be rebuilt in the style of the Alhambra Music Hall.
 Jethro Thomas Robinson was engaged as the architect.
 In September 1871 the old theatre closed, and the new building opened as the Royal Victoria Palace in December of the same year, with Cave staying on as manager.
 By 1873, however, Cave had left and Delatorre's venture failed.

 In 1880, under the ownership of Emma Cons (for whose memory there are plaques outside and inside the theatre) it became the Royal Victoria Hall and Coffee Tavern and was run on "strict temperance lines"; by this time it was already known as the "Old Vic".
 The "penny lectures" given in the hall led to the foundation of Morley College.
 An endowment from the estate of Samuel Morley led to the creation of the Morley Memorial College for Working Men and Women on the premises, which were shared; lectures were given back stage, and in the theatre dressing rooms.
 The adult education college moved to its own premises nearby in the 1920s.

 On 24 November 1923, the theatre participated in a pioneering radio event, when the first set of the opera La Traviata was broadcast live by the BBC, using transmitters in London, Manchester and Glasgow, via a specially installed relay transmitter on the roof of the adjacent Royal Victoria Tavern.